Luminir/IOT-automate-cucumber-growing-project/README.md

 <summary><strong style="font-size: 15px;">Firebase data structure</strong></summary>
 <br>

-this is how your json file you exported from real-time database from firebase should look like:
+This is how your json file you exported from real-time database from firebase, should look like:

 ``` bash
 {